falkenber9/cleancopy/README.md

 - pandas

-Checkout this repository and copy the script ``cleancopy.py`` into the working directory of your LaTeX document
+Checkout this repository and link or copy the script ``cleancopy.py`` into the working directory of your LaTeX document

 ## Usage
 For the examples we assume ``manuscript.tex`` to be the top-level LaTeX file we want to operate on.